 - Names of club, coach, Swim Master(s), swim manager(s).

 - Date of swim(s), distance covered, name of lake(s), starting and finishing points, time, stroke used, details of any pacers.

 - Weather or relevant conditions of the swim.

 - The names and contact details for any witnesses of the swim.

 - Organization (if any) who sponsored/funded the swim.

 - Any beneficiary organization for whom money was raised.

 - A copy of the Swim Master's Report(s) if available.

-- The reason why the swim is considered outstanding in some way or meritorious (See Factors above).
+- The reason why the swim or activity is considered outstanding or in some way meritorious (See Factors above).

 - Any other information deemed relevant to the nomination.

 - Do not send videos, news articles (etc) with the submission.
 If the individual(s) is(are) selected, then they may be requested for the Awards Presentation.

 - Submissions should be submitted by e-mail to the Cliff Lumsdon Awards Coordinator.